2026 Tennessee county mayoral elections

-2026 Tennessee county mayoral elections will be held on August 6, 2026, to determine the mayor of many counties in the state, including several of the most populous — Shelby, Knox, Hamilton, Rutherford, Montgomery, and Williamson County.
-Local county primary elections will be held on May 5, 2026.
+2026 Tennessee county mayoral elections were held on August 6, 2026, to determine the mayor (or county executive) of 94 of the 95 counties in the state, including several of the most populous; Shelby, Knox, Hamilton, Rutherford, Montgomery, and Williamson County.
+Local county primary elections were held on May 5, 2026.
 (Note: Madison County is used as an example for the source, but all counties follow the same dates.)
-The general elections for county mayor will be held concurrently with primary elections for various state offices, including the gubernatorial and senatorial primaries.
+The general elections for county mayor were held concurrently with primary elections for various state offices, including the gubernatorial and senatorial primaries.

+Davidson County holds its metropolitan mayoral election in odd-numbered years (next scheduled for 2027).

-Shelby County
+Hamilton County

-The 2026 Shelby County mayoral election will be held to determine the mayor of Shelby County, Tennessee.
-Incumbent Democratic mayor Lee Harris, first elected in 2018, will be term limited and can not seek a third term.
+The 2026 Hamilton County mayoral election was held to determine the mayor of Hamilton County, Tennessee.
+Incumbent Republican mayor Weston Wamp, first elected in 2022, successfully won re-election with 52.5% of the vote.